CEGRcode/labtutorial/docs/WetBench/chipexo5.0.md

 ***GENERAL NOTES BEFORE BEGINNING DAY 2***

 * Again, change the number of samples you will be working with in `c_ChIP-exo_5.0_Protocol master mix table.xlsx`.
 Print out this table and check off each step as you progress through Day 2.
-* Use a <a href="https://assets.thermofisher.com/TFS-Assets/LSG/product-images/12331D-650x600.jpg-250.jpg"target="_blank">magnetic rack</a> and multichannel pipette to add and pull off washes and master mixes from 0.2 mL PCR strip tubes containing the DynaBeads.
+* Use a <a href="https://assets.thermofisher.com/TFS-Assets/LSG/product-images/12331D-650x600.jpg-250.jpg" target="_blank">magnetic rack</a> and multichannel pipette to add and pull off washes and master mixes from 0.2 mL PCR strip tubes containing the DynaBeads.
 	* When placing strip tubes in the magnetic rack, the DynaBeads will bead up on one side of the tube.
 Angle the multichannel pipette so that you are adding and pulling off solutions on the opposite side of the beads.
 * Do not let beads dry for more than **30 seconds** between washes and addition of master mixes.
 * ***Washes (green text)***
 	* Reagent reservoirs are used to hold wash buffers.
-Reuse the <a href="https://cdn.shopify.com/s/files/1/1824/9767/products/reagent-reservoir-base-25ml_1024x1024.jpg?v=1551976440"target="_blank">reservoir base</a> and <a href="https://www.integra-biosciences.com/sites/default/files/styles/medium/public/2016-10/reagent-reservoirs-6.png?itok=zQEpk58e"target="_blank">disposable reservoir inserts</a>.
-Use one <a href="https://www.integra-biosciences.com/sites/default/files/styles/medium/public/2016-10/reagent-reservoirs-6.png?itok=zQEpk58e"target="_blank">disposable reservoir insert</a> per wash buffer and label these accordingly.
+Reuse the <a href="https://cdn.shopify.com/s/files/1/1824/9767/products/reagent-reservoir-base-25ml_1024x1024.jpg?v=1551976440" target="_blank">reservoir base</a> and <a href="https://www.integra-biosciences.com/sites/default/files/styles/medium/public/2016-10/reagent-reservoirs-6.png?itok=zQEpk58e" target="_blank">disposable reservoir inserts</a>.
+Use one <a href="https://www.integra-biosciences.com/sites/default/files/styles/medium/public/2016-10/reagent-reservoirs-6.png?itok=zQEpk58e" target="_blank">disposable reservoir insert</a> per wash buffer and label these accordingly.
 	* All washes are done at **180 uL**.
 	* Washes are to be done in the order they appear on the table.
 	* Work with one strip tube at a time.
 	* Pull off liquid, quickly add 180 uL of wash buffer to beads, take strip tube out of magnetic rack, resuspend beads using the multichannel, put strip tube back in the magnetic rack, and repeat with next strip tube.
-	* Samples are stable in <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">10 mM Tris-HCl, pH 8.0</a> on ice for up to one hour.
+	* Samples are stable in [10 mM Tris-HCl, pH 8.0][10-mm-tris-hcl-ph-80-2-l] on ice for up to one hour.
 * ***Master mixes***
 	* Add components of the master mix to an appropriate tube (1.5 ml, 1.7 mL, or 5 mL) in the order that they appear on the table.
 Make sure the master mix is vortexed before adding the enzyme.
-	* <a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">10 mM Tris-HCl, pH 8.0</a> is removed from samples using a multichannel pipette, and master mixes are added to samples using a single channel pipette.
+	* [10 mM Tris-HCl, pH 8.0][10-mm-tris-hcl-ph-80-2-l] is removed from samples using a multichannel pipette, and master mixes are added to samples using a single channel pipette.
 	* Water used in master mixes must be ddH<sub>2</sub>0.
 * ***Enzymes***
-	* When removing enzymes from the -20˚C freezer, transfer the tube containing the enzyme to your bench in an <a href="https://assets.fishersci.com/TFS-Assets/CCG/product-images/F30136~p.eps-650.jpg"target="_blank">insulated cold box</a>.
+	* When removing enzymes from the -20˚C freezer, transfer the tube containing the enzyme to your bench in an <a href="https://assets.fishersci.com/TFS-Assets/CCG/product-images/F30136~p.eps-650.jpg" target="_blank">insulated cold box</a>.
 	* After adding the enzyme to the master mix, return the enzyme to the -20˚C freezer as soon as possible.
 * ***Generic enzymatic step protocol***
 	* Following preceding enzymatic incubation
 	* Spin, place tubes against magnet for 1 min, and draw off supernatant.
-	* Remove from magnet, and add 180 μl **<a href="https://cegrcode.github.io/GeneralLab/buffers/#10-mm-tris-hcl-ph-80-2-l"target="_blank">10 mM Tris-HCl, pH 8.0</a>** (4°C).
+	* Remove from magnet, and add 180 μl **[10 mM Tris-HCl, pH 8.0][10-mm-tris-hcl-ph-80-2-l]** (4°C).
 	* Make **Master Mix** in appropriate-sized tube (refer to table).
 Vortex to mix.
 	* Spin, place tubes against magnet for 1 min, and draw off supernatant.
 	* Transfer X μl of **Master mix** to each sample, and vortex gently.